 It is the School's practice that all applicants to whom an offer of employment is made must complete a Health Questionnaire.
-The School will arrange for the information contained in the Health Questionnaire to be reviewed by the School's HR Officer.
-This information will be reviewed against the Job Description and the Person Specification for the particular role, together with details of any other physical or mental requirements of the role i.e. proposed timetable, extra-curricular activities, layout of the School, etc. If the School has any doubts about an applicant's fitness it will consider reasonable adjustments in consultation with the applicant.
+If deemed necessary, the School will arrange for the information contained in the Health Questionnaire to be reviewed by the School's medical advisor.
+This information will be reviewed against the Job Description (and the Person Specification if relevant) for the particular role, together with details of any other physical or mental requirements of the role i.e. proposed timetable, extracurricular activities, layout of the School etc. If the School's medical advisor has any doubts about an applicant's fitness the School will consider reasonable adjustments in consultation with the applicant.
 The School may also seek a further medical opinion from a specialist or request that the applicant undertakes a full medical assessment.

 Successful applicants will be required to sign a declaration of medical fitness confirming that there are no reasons, on grounds of mental or physical health, why they should not be able to discharge the responsibilities required by the role.
-If an applicant prefers to discuss this with the School instead, or to attend an occupational health assessment to consider their fitness for the role, they should contact the HR department so that appropriate arrangements can be made.
+If an applicant prefers to discuss this with the School instead, or to attend an occupational health assessment to consider their fitness for the role, they should contact the Bursar so that appropriate arrangements can be made.